boardsource/docs/build_guides/arachno.md

 # Soldering
 ## Diodes
-**Orientation**: Black bar facing downwards or towards the footprint indicator.
+**Orientation**: Place the diode with the black bar facing the white closed end of the square.
 1. Solder one pad.
 ![one pad - diode](https://i.imgur.com/B0tFJq5.jpg)
 2. While holding diode with tweezers, reflow solder and place diode down on pad.